ansforge/psc-components/DISTRIBUTION.md

 ### 1.1.0

-Adding a sha256 digest to all archives produced by psc-extract to allow the downloader to check extract interity after downloading and unzipping it.
+Adding a sha256 digest to all archives produced by psc-extract to allow the downloader to check extract integrity after downloading and unzipping it.
 Released on 2024/04/25.

 |Component|Version|